ministryofjustice/opg-lpa/service-front/content/guidance/order.md

 	* Process_How to view a draft of the LPA.md
 * Signing the LPA
 	* Process_Signing the LPA.md
-* Registering the LPA
+* How to register the LPA
-	* Process_Registering the LPA.md
+	* Process_How to register the LPA.md
 * Applicant
 	* People_Applicant.md
 * Correspondent